Spring Sale 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: exams65

 Sanjay, the head of privacy at Omnipresent Omnimedia, was working on an agreement with a European distributor of Handy Helper when he fielded many Questions about the product from the distributor.
 Sanjay needed to look more closely at the product in order to be able to answer the Questions as he was not involved in the product development process.

 In speaking with the product team, he learned that the Handy Helper collected and stored all of a user's sensitive medical information for the medical appointment scheduler.
-In fact, all of the user's information is stored by Handy Helper for the additional purpose of creating additional products and to analyze usage of the product.
-This data is all stored in the cloud and is encrypted both during transmission and at rest.
+In fact, all of the user's information is stored by Handy Helper for the additional purpose of creating additional products and to analyze usage of the

 Consistent with the CEO's philosophy that great new product ideas can come from anyone, all Omnipresent Omnimedia employees have access to user data under a program called Eureka.
 Omnipresent Omnimedia is hoping that at some point in the future, the data will reveal insights that could be used to create a fully automated application that runs on artificial intelligence, but as of yet, Eureka is not well-defined and is considered a long-term goal.